mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 >Based on your report, I have examined the account and taken action as defined in our Terms of Service.
 In order to protect the confidentiality of all of our members’ accounts, I won’t be able to report back with the outcome of our investigation.

 It has been two weeks since I reported the fraud, and Upwork still shows both profiles as active.
 The "Abi H" profile switched to private a few days after I filed the report, but both profiles still accept job offers.

+I warned other clients about Lizzie in the post-job feedback.
+I kept it objective and factual.
+I said that Work Diary revealed that Lizzie billed me for unrelated work and that she was operating multiple Upwork profiles.
+Curiously, Upwork shows my feedback as "No feedback given":

+TODO: Screenshot of "No feedback given"

+# Warning Lizzie's other clients

+Talk about reporting to other clients.

+# Results, finally

+A day after I closed

 # Upwork's cross-contamination problem